qupath/qupath-imglib2/README.md

 ## Sample script

-Here is a sample script that shows how to use the library from QuPath.
+Here is a sample script that shows how to use the library from QuPath:

 ```groovy
 import qupath.ext.imglib2.ImgCreator